 The DPF’s job is to trap the particles, so when they become clogged up with soot if blocks the DPF.
 A DPF has to be emptied regularly in order for it to work at its optimum level.

 The car is however built to clean the filter by heating up the trapped particles, which then turns into ash and is released.
 However, this is only possible when the car is travelling on the motorway, at higher speeds.
+When you drive for a long time at high speeds, the exhaust reaches very high temperatures.
+Driving at 70mph or above for a while will heat the exhaust enough to burn off the soot particles which have been trapped by the DPF.
+This is known as Passive DPF Regeneration.

 The most common reasons for DPF failures are: